luiz-flamorim/text_new_repo/README.md

 different cities, resulting in a worng lat/long placement.
 I have then manually fixed the addresses on the spreadsheet, so that's why there are two adresses field - keeping the original.

+Special thanks to the very welcome extra pairs of hands:
+@menttys